 CE: An Overview

-Thanks to the widespread nature of the official CE mark, the emblem has become highly recognizable on a global scale, even among those who aren’t familiar with the EEA.
-All products that have earned the coveted CE seal have successfully fulfilled the following requirements:
+Thanks to the widespread nature of the official CE mark, the emblem has become recognizable on a global scale, even among those who aren’t familiar with the EEA.
+All products with the CE marking have successfully fulfilled the following requirements:

 By ensuring that these standards are met, the EU helps guarantee a greater degree of safety for goods sold in the EEA.

 Contact Our Compliance Testing Team